Skip to Content

 Jolli Spaces

 A Space is where documentation lives in Jolli.
-You bring your existing docs in (or generate them from code); the AI Assistant and Gap Analysis keep them in sync as the code changes; every edit passes through review before going live; when you’re ready to share, you publish a Jolli Sites from the Space.
+You bring your existing docs in (or generate them from code); the Jolli Agent and Gap Analysis keep them in sync as the code changes; every edit passes through review before going live.
+When you’re ready to share, you publish a Site from the Space.

 What lives in a Space